-When the eggs are ready to be retrieved from the body, a procedure is performed at the Fertility Center using mild sedation.
+When the eggs, also known as oocytes, are ready to be retrieved from the body, a procedure is performed at the Fertility Center using mild sedation.
 The doctor—with the aid of ultrasound visualization—guides a needle through the vagina wall and into the ovaries.
 An anesthesiologist is present for all procedures.

 After the eggs are retrieved, they are fertilized with sperm in the embryology laboratory.
-Success rates vary depending on a woman's age, her response to the medication, and the quality of the eggs and embryos produced.
+Success rates vary depending on a person’s age, response to the medication, and the quality of the eggs and embryos produced.